-This consists of land costs, planning and studies, architectural, excavation, project management and construction costs relating to the construction of a mall on a portion of land which was sub-leased from Shoreline Residence Limited, a fellow subsidiary, as disclosed in note 15 to the financial statements.
-Shoreline Contracting Limited, another fellow subsidiary, is managing all the construction arrangements relating to the construction of the Shoreline Mall project.
-The Shoreline Mall project is expected to be completed within financial year 2024.
+This consists of land costs, planning and studies, architectural, excavation, project management and construction costs relating to the construction of a mall on a portion of land which was sub-leased from Shoreline Residence Limited, a fellow subsidiary, as disclosed in note 19 to the financial statements.
+Shoreline Contracting Limited, another fellow subsidiary, has been managing all the construction arrangements relating to the construction of the Shoreline Mall project.
+The Shoreline Shopping Mall was completed and opened its doors to the public in March 2024.